oracle/oci-grafana-metrics/docs/using.md

 At this stage, if the **metrics** pull-down menu is not properly populating with options, you may need to navigate back to the OCI console and add an additional matching rule to your Dynamic Group stating: `matching_rule = “ANY {instance.compartment.id = ‘${var.compartment_ocid}’}”`.
 After doing so, restart the Grafana server as the **sudo** user run `systemctl restart grafana-server` and reload the Grafana console.

+## New Dimension selector in Version 5 of the plugin.

+Version 5 of Grafana metrics plugins introduces a new selector for the dimensions which encompass dimension key and dimension value.
+If you are transitioning a dashboard created with previous version of the plugin which is making use of the dimensions, then you need to releslect the dimensions using the new selector and save the dashboard.

 ## Templating

 Templating provides the ability to dynamically switch the contents of graphs as seen in the example below.